Cloud Vulnerability DB

 A community-led vulnerabilities database

-CVE-2025-62162 affects cel-rust, a Common Expression Language interpreter written in Rust.
-The vulnerability exists in versions 0.10.0 through 0.11.4 and was disclosed on October 10, 2025.
+The cel-rust Common Expression Language interpreter, written in Rust, contains a vulnerability (CVE-2025-62162) that affects versions 0.10.0 through 0.11.4.
+The vulnerability was discovered and disclosed on October 10, 2025, impacting systems that use the cel-rust crate to evaluate untrusted expressions.
 The issue allows attackers to cause a denial of service by submitting malformed CEL expressions that trigger a parser panic, effectively terminating the process (GitHub Advisory).

-The vulnerability stems from improper input validation in the cel-rust parser component.
-When processing certain malformed CEL expressions, the parser can enter an unreachable code path that results in a panic.
-The issue has been assigned a CVSS v3.1 base score of 7.5 (High), with the vector string CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:U/C:N/I:N/A:H, indicating network accessibility, low attack complexity, and no required privileges or user interaction (GitHub Advisory).
+The vulnerability stems from improper input validation (CWE-20) in the cel-rust parser's handling of malformed CEL expressions.
+When parsing certain invalid expressions, the code generated by the ANTLR parser generator fails to properly handle error states, leading to an unreachable code panic.
+The vulnerability has been assigned a CVSS v3.1 score of 7.5 (High), with a vector string of CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:U/C:N/I:N/A:H, indicating it can be exploited remotely with low attack complexity and requires no privileges or user interaction (GitHub Advisory).

-Users should upgrade to cel-rust version 0.11.4 or later, which contains the fix for this vulnerability.
-This can be done by updating the dependency in the Cargo.toml file to 'cel = "0.11.4"' (GitHub Advisory, GitHub Release).
+Users should upgrade to version 0.11.4 of the cel-rust crate, which contains the fix for this vulnerability.
+This can be done by updating the dependency in the project's Cargo.toml file to 'cel = "0.11.4"' (GitHub Release).

 Source: This report was generated using AI